JessmannPengard/PHP-Modular-site-building/readme.md

 #### language.plugin.php

-For sites with different languages, there is a language selector that saves the selected language in localStorage.
+For sites with different languages, there is a language selector that saves the selected language in session.

 #### session.plugin.php